ikawrakow/ik_llama.cpp/github-data/discussions/211 - help me create an importance matrix primer.md

 Etc. Sorry @robbiemu, but this is just too far from representing the actual imatrix fundamentals and the imatrix use for guiding quantization.

+> 👤 **robbiemu** replied on **2025-02-21** at **11:55:47**
+>
+> thank you for that :) Its a draft, of course there are things going to be wrong, its a big project that I've worked _with_ much more than _in_, and I need and appreciate the help identifying where I need to correct.
+>
+> especially things like simple errata like Github's markdown not rendering latex and my confusing at one point blocks of 32 for superblocks of 256 vis-a-vis AVX2 are little burden.
+But there were a couple of points that I dont feel confident how to process.
+>
+> At the beginning, I did transclude in sections from another document I have on LeanQuants specifically because in our conversation where I felt you were the one to equate the imatrix to the hessian approach.
+And they have a very natural way of expressing the relationship to quantization decisions so ..
+I took pains to show the approximate relationship.
+That and, if you search/read about llama.cpp importance matrices online now, you will often see this relationship indicated.
+In reading your PR comment I see that you don't even explicitly mention it, so maybe inclusion was misguided.
+Yet, you also don't directly ground quantization decisions to using an importance matrix.
+In other words, the "how did we get here" that this section currently provides ..
+I'll need to add that still.
+Do you prefer another formulation rather than what I used from LeanQuant?
+If I were to keep it: What is glossed over as essentially a given, that you can calculate only the diagonal, and the fact that you can treat a block-diagonal matrix here as a collection of smaller matrices (so you can break up the model's quantization row-wise, as is done in llama.cpp) -- those can be simplified or removed and replaced with the derivation you spell out in your PR.
+>
+> What really interests me is # 7. after generating your imatrix the next step, in practice, is to use the quantization tool.
+So it must be in the details it is incorrect.
+I got this from perplexity (I've not been working very much in the llama.cpp source code, except in regards YaRN).
+If it is not too much to ask, could I ask you to help correct that into a high level description.
+I'm trying to avoid an exact correspondence here (phase 1 also does not live up to that), I just want a simple conceptual description of the execution graph.

 > 👤 **robbiemu** replied on **2025-02-21** at **12:28:24**
 >
 > On one other point: